WHAT IS FUR-MOWING?

 DEMODECTIC MANGE DIPPING TRIAL

-Demodectic mange mites can be difficult to find in the cat.
-One option is to treat for them and see if the mowing stops.
+Demodectic mange mites can be difficult to find in the cat especially if the cat is over-grooming.
+It is important to realize that a negative skin scrape does not mean that mites are not present.
+Fortunately, there is another way to determine if Demodex mites are present; the can can be treated for mites to see if the mowing stops.
 The cat is treated with lime dip weekly for 3 weeks.
 If there is improvement in hair regrowth or with reduction in self-licking then 3 more weekly dips are performed for a total of six dips and any other cats in the house are also treated with a total of six dips.
 Lime sulfur dip is not pleasant.
 It stains fabric and jewelry and smells like rotten eggs.
 For these reasons, many cat owners opt for dipping to be done in the hospital rather than at home.

 Demodex mange mites are more common in certain geographical areas (such as the Southern U.S.) than others.
-At which point a dipping trial should be done depends in par at on the likelihood of demodicosis being the problem.
-If Demodex mites are not found on a skin scraping, and the frequently are not even if they are present in the skin, then response to dipping becomes the only way to determine if they are present.
+At which point a dipping trial should be done depends in part on the likelihood of demodicosis being the problem.
+If Demodex mites are not found on a skin scraping, and they frequently are not even if they are present in the skin, then response to dipping becomes the only way to determine if they are present.

 (original graphic by marvistavet.com)